 (As mentioned in earlier articles, Neuro-Linguistic Programming rests upon certain explicit presuppositions: see, for example, Change Work August 2006.

 If you do think of your capabilities as being represented by a multitude of measures, rather than just one that represents the sum total of your accomplishments, then you can take satisfaction from those things you excel at while allowing yourself to recognise that there are other areas that need work.
 And then (another presupposition coming!) you accept that anything can be learned and that skills aren't in-born.

 Maybe even more important is the idea that skills and behaviours aren't the person.
-The pitfalls of getting capability mixed up with identity were discussed in the article about "neurological levels" (Dec 07: Are you on the right level?).
+(The pitfalls of getting capability mixed up with identity were discussed in the article about "neurological levels", Change Work December 2007: Are you on the right level?).

 Can you honestly appraise your own skills?
 Recognising the things that you don't usually do very well, even if you don't know (yet) how to improve them?

 Give it a try.
 You might find it therapeutic!